Long-Bracted Tickseed Sunflower

 Aster family (Asteraceae)

 Cultivation: The preference is full sun and wet to moist conditions.
 The soil should be rich in organic material.
 This plant is easy to grow, but tends to be aggressive at a disturbed site that is sunny and moist.
 It can form large colonies by reseeding itself.
-This species of Bidens appears to be more tolerant of hot dry weather than many others.
+This species of Bidens appears to have some tolerance of hot dry weather.

-Range & Habitat: The Long-Bracted Tickseed Sunflower is occasional in the southern half of Illinois and NE Illinois, but it is rare or absent in the remaining northern counties (see Distribution Map).
-Habitats include moist black soil prairies, gravelly seeps, ditches along railroads and roadsides, muddy fields, and miscellaneous waste areas.
+Range & Habitat: Long-Bracted Tickseed Sunflower is occasional in the southern half of Illinois and NE Illinois, but it is rare or absent in the remaining northern counties (see Distribution Map).
+This plant is native.
+Habitats include moist prairies, prairie swales, low areas along ponds and streams, gravelly seeps, ditches along railroads and roadsides, muddy fields, and miscellaneous waste areas.
 It usually occurs in or around poorly drained areas that are prone to standing water, or near sources of more or less permanent water.
 Disturbed areas are favored because of reduced competition from deep-rooted perennial plants.

-Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois.
+Photographic Location: The photographs were taken at a prairie swale in Meadowbrook Park, Urbana, Illinois.

-Comments: This is one of the prettier and more drought tolerant Bidens spp. that occasionally strays from wetlands to moist prairies.
-The Long-Bracted Tickseed Sunflower can be distinguished from other Bidens spp. by its attractive flowers and slender pinnate foliage.
+Comments: This is one of the more pretty and drought-tolerant Bidens spp. that occasionally strays from wetlands to moist prairies.
+Long-Bracted Tickseed Sunflower can be distinguished from other Bidens spp. by its attractive flowers and slender pinnate foliage.
 It has a very similar appearance to Bidens aristosa (Tickseed Sunflower).
-However, this latter species has only 8-11 involucral bracts that are shorter and less hairy than Bidens polylepis.
-Furthermore, the typical achene of Bidens aristosa is more than twice as long as it is wide, and it has a pair of long barbed awns at the top.
-Because of these differences, the Long-Bracted Tickseed Sunflower is classified as a distinct species.
-In the past, it has been assigned such scientific names as Bidens aristosa var. retrorsa and Bidens involucrata.
+However, the flowerheads of this latter species are individually subtended by 8-10 outer bracts (phyllaries); these bracts are shorter, less hairy, and less contorted than those of Bidens polylepis.
+The achenes of Bidens aristosa usually have pairs of conspicuous awns at their apices, otherwise they are very similar in appearance to those of Bidens polylepis.
+However, a rare variety of the Tickseed Sunflower, Bidens aristosa mutica, also has achenes that lack significant awns.
+Because of its distinct outer bracts and awnless achenes, Long-Bracted Tickseed Sunflower is usually classified as a distinct species (Mohlenbrock, 2002).
+Scientific synonyms of this species are Bidens aristosa retrorsa and Bidens involucrata.

 Return